Are you wondering if being a flight attendant is a good job?

 As a former flight attendant I can tell you that being a flight attendant is a pretty sweet gig (to find out why, read all the benefits of being a flight attendant).
 I think the best proof of it being a great job is that many flight attendants work their jobs for 30+ years.
 Even though it’s a job I actually recommend, there are definitely drawbacks.
+This post will highlight 5 bad things about being a flight attendant.

 5 Bad Things about Being a Flight Attendant you Should Know Before Applying